 When I saw the sunny forecast for today I was immediately suspicious of an April fools joke, but I was pleasantly surprised when it turned out to be true.
 Making full use of the opportunity, I hiked Biscan Cove Path from Pouch Cove to Cape St. Francis, hoping to spot one of the early icebergs mentioned on the current ice charts.

-All along the hike I found ice, but only on the trail and ponds, none out on the ocean.
+Turns out I found ice all along the hike, but only on the trail and ponds, not out on the ocean.

 In early spring most of the trail remains covered in ice and snow long after it has melted elsewhere, due to all the shade in the forest: